Selfie with the wifie!

 What is your policy if we need to reschedule our ceremony?
 I allow one reschedule contingent on the new date and time being available.
 There may also be an additional fee if the venue is changed to a more distant location.

 How far in advance will you schedule a wedding?
-As a rule of thumb I don't book any weddings more than 6 months out.
+As a rule of thumb I don't book any weddings more than one year out.
 As I don't know what my work/vacation schedule will be it's difficult to lock in a date that far in advance.
-Normally most couples will book their weddings with me from about 3-6 months out.
 Late Spring, Summer and early Fall is the peak season.
 During the colder months I'm usually wide open.

 Payment: A $50 non-refundable deposit is required to book your date.
 For weddings scheduled during off peak months the deposit is $25.
 You may pay with personal check or money order.
 Upon receipt of your deposit I will e-mail you a confirmation.
 The balance of my fee may be paid on the day of your wedding.
 Cash or money order only.
 No personal checks on the day of wedding.
 Please click on the "Booking" tab above for further instructions.